-What if a big bank decided to eradicate poverty in Australia by 2040?
-By providing thousands of interest-free micro-loans to anyone who wanted to open up a small business and pull themselves up by their bootstraps.
-Or decided to teach every citizen about money and how to save it or build wealth (no matter their income) until every single citizen in Australia became financially literate.
-An audacious goal that may never be reached but a worthy one for the betterment of all society.
+What if a major infrastructure What if a big bank decided to eradicate poverty in New Zealand by 2040?
+By the African continent with roads providing thousands of and transport?
+To give every interest-free micro-loans developing economy access to anyone who wanted to open up a small business and pull themselves up by their bootstraps.
+Or decided to teach every citizen world had decent roads and about money and how to highways.
+Allowing aid workers save it or build wealth (no to get to the people they need matter their income] until every single citizen in New every dirt track or inaccessible Zealand became financially community and replacing it with literate.
+An audacious goal smooth roads and highways. that may never be reached What an incredible opportunity but a worthy one for the this would bring to the poorest betterment of all society.